mzazon/awesome-cloud-projects/aws/streaming-etl-firehose/streaming-etl-firehose.md

 ## Solution

 Amazon Kinesis Data Firehose provides a fully managed streaming ETL solution that automatically scales to handle high-throughput data streams.
 By combining Firehose with Lambda transformation functions, you can clean, enrich, and format data in real-time before storing it in S3 as Parquet files.
 This serverless architecture eliminates infrastructure management while providing millisecond-level data processing latency.
-For comprehensive details about Firehose capabilities and features, see the [What is Amazon Data Firehose?](https://docs.aws.amazon.com/firehose/latest/dev/what-is-this-service.html) documentation.

 ## Architecture Diagram